 SMFC Club Ethos

 We believe that youth football is still about young players of mixed abilities coming together and enjoying their football as a team, as friends – win, lose or draw.
-While it is hard to compete with the so-called elite teams, we are pleased that our teams can more than hold their own across all the divisions.
+While it is increasingly hard to compete with the so-called elite teams, we are pleased that our teams can still more than hold their own in our league.

 For any players who we do believe might have a genuine chance of succeeding at academy level, we have direct referral pathways into Chelsea F.C, Tooting & Mitcham United F.C and AFC Wimbledon Ladies F.C.
 However, we will never send players in just for the sake of it in the hope that one might get signed.